Our History

 It soon became clear the group was very much in demand and we became a registered charity in 2007.
 In memory of Paul Willmott, the name Paul’s Place, was born.

-We launched our day centre in 2000 and today there is an extensive carers and respite programme, we have regular trips and holidays, arts, music and sports clubs.
+We launched our day facility in 2000 and today we’ve had extensive carers and respite programme, we have regular trips and holidays, arts, music and sports clubs.
 We arrange an evening programme, which includes bowling, cinema, concerts and of course going to the pub.

 Today.
 ‘Paul’ embodies anyone using the charity, regardless of gender or disability.
 We are a people-based, disability-led charity and continue to replicate the ethos of the original club.